DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/documentation/FAQ.md

 Inside the db model called `Findings`, there is a method `from_data` which can be modified to adapt the changes.
 `VulnerablityReport` also has `create_from_flama_json` that must be adjusted accordingly to make sure the Generation side also works.

+# Does it make sense to Mock LLM?

+While we don't strive for accuracy, it would still make sense to mock LLM methods to ensure that methods for finding and interacting properly with LLM class methods work correctly.
+Nevertheless, it is still difficult to extract meaningful test outputs based on only prompts as input.